 Each year, two German students spend two weeks' work experience at our school, during which time they share their experience of the similarities and differences in culture, comparing primary schools in Germany with those in the UK.
 This helps broaden our children's cultural awareness.

 In multi-cultural week, children have the opportunity to learn about a particular country, including learning some of its language.
-In Year 3/4 for example, children learn some Italian alongside their topic of Italy.
+In Year 3 for example, children learn some Italian alongside their topic of Italy and in Year 4, some Spanish as part of their topic about Spain.

 Finally, we are fortunate to have a German- and French-speaking school governor who mentors our German students and holds weekly French conversation groups for the Year 5 and 6 children.